7 Reasons Not to Buy a Moissanite Ring

 Moissanite is going to have tiny inclusion when looking through a loup at 5x or 10x magnification.
 But to the naked eye, it’s visibly perfect.
 Even down to the precision of the facets, it’s just a little too exact.

-3. Too Sparkly
+3. Moissanite is Too Sparkly

 Moissanite engagement rings really pack a punch in the glitz department.
 Moissanite has a rainbow refraction that gives it a 2.65 to 2.69 ranking making it the most brilliant gemstone in the world, a pretty cool title to have.
 Diamond has a 2.4 refraction for some reference.
 Also, the fire of moissanite is more than double than that of a diamond too.